catalyst-cloud/catalystcloud-docs/source/first-instance/command-line.rst

 ***************************************************

-This section assumes you have installed the OpenStack command line tools and sourced an openrc file, as explained in :ref:`command-line-tools`.
+This section assumes you have installed the OpenStack command line tools and sourced an openrc file, as explained in :ref:`command-line-interface`.

-If you would prefer to use the older individual project based commandline tools then please refer to this page instead :ref:`commandline-tools-deprecated`.

 .. note::